Frédy Girardet

 Frédy Girardet (born 17 November 1936) is a Swiss chef who cooks in the French tradition.
-Often considered one of the greatest chefs of the 20th Century, his self-named restaurant in Crissier, Switzerland (near Lausanne, Switzerland) earned three Michelin stars and before Girardet's retirement in 1996 was often called the greatest restaurant in the world.
+Often considered one of the greatest chefs of the 20th Century, his self-named restaurant Chez Girardet (now Restaurant de l'Hôtel de Ville) in Crissier, Switzerland (near Lausanne, Switzerland) earned three Michelin stars and before Girardet's retirement in 1996 was often called the greatest restaurant in the world.

 Biography

 Girardet was born to Benjamin and Georgette Girardet in Lausanne, Switzerland.
 His father cooked for years in Hôtel Central Bellevue in Lausanne, before opening a bistro in Crissier, Switzerland, a small town nearby.
 Girardet was an athletic child, playing amateur association football (soccer).
 Although he apprenticed at Le Grand Chêne, a restaurant in Lausanne, his ambition was to become a professional soccer player.

 During a wine-buying tour of Burgundy for his father's restaurant, a vintner took him to La Maison Troisgros in Roanne.
 Girardet describes the meal, his first at a renowned restaurant, as a spiritual experience that convinced him to become a chef.
 When his father died unexpectedly at age 56, he took over the bistro.
 Cooking originally in a classic style, he began to experiment with lighter and more innovative style, joining with his contemporaries to develop the emerging nouvelle cuisine movement.